 These are deep concepts that I have wanted all my life to model, meaning to demonstrate the potential inherent in applied astrology and leave a blueprint for the future.
 Illness is often a turning point in life.
 In a sense, it is the red flag in the game of life: more of the same is reckless and potentially even terminal so strategies have to change.
 In the process, it is likely that at least some goals will also change.

 Each individual has a purpose.
-In the regressions I have done for my clients and students, that purpose generally becomes very clear, often in a single session but sometimes in a series of sessions.
+In the regressions I have done for my clients and students, that purpose generally comes into focus, often in a single session but sometimes in a series of sessions.
 There are many ways to become clear enough to see what has been obscured by the challenges of survival or perhaps even getting ahead.
 From very early childhood, I saw seeding of the Earth as having occurred in waves, each wave involving a certain number of souls with specific missions.
-For example, many whose first took incarnations in Egypt were bringing light to balance the darkness and materialism that was rapidly gaining a foothold on Earth.
+For example, many who first took incarnations in Egypt were bringing light to balance the darkness and materialism that was rapidly gaining a foothold on Earth.

-Each of these regions hosts cultures that are also a sort of paradise for anthropologists.
-On top of this, there are a million different species of plants, many them growing in pristine areas that have not been seriously affected by human activity.
-These plants are protected by the Pachamama provision in the Ecuadorian Constitution.
+Each region hosts cultures that are also a sort of paradise for anthropologists.
+On top of this, there are a multitude of different species of plants, many them growing in pristine areas that have not been seriously affected by human activity.
+These plants and their uses are often protected by indigenous people.

 So, the model in my mind is to combine ecotourism with medical tourism and to use a certain amount of indigenous medicine in conjunction with other healing modalities.
 I have envisioned architecture that is both functional and harmonious with Nature and that structurally combines the elements.
 For example, if we take fire, earth, air, and water as the building blocks of the natural world, a concept propounded in ancient Egyptian, Vedic, and Greek philosophies, then fire relates to light and warmth.
 Where is the sun?
 Where are the windows, the gardens, the fireplaces, and vistas on which the eyes and soul can feast?

-Earth provides the structure and building materials, but also the gardens where the food and medicine are grown.
+Earth provides the structure and building materials, but also the soil where the food and medicine are grown.
 It represents our stability and provides the support that sustains our lives and activities.
-We need to see natural building materials, beautiful gardens, nutrient dense foods, and all this has to be provided in a stable manner and at a fair price.
-This is also an area in there is opportunity to demonstrate good ownership policies.
-All people who work should be assured compensation and they should be rewarded for their positive suggestions and loyalty.
+We need to experience natural building materials, beautiful gardens, nutrient dense foods, and all this has to be provided in a stable manner and at a fair price.
+This is also an area in which there is opportunity to demonstrate good ownership policies.
+All people who work should be assured proper compensation, and they should be rewarded for their positive suggestions and loyalty.

 The air element is often considered to be invisible, but empty space affords the potential for movement so it provides not just prana or vitality but also the places for interaction.
 This is where we socialize and polish our relating skills as well as where we exchange information and ideas and organize or reorganize our thoughts.
 Here we will have dining rooms, classrooms, activity centers, and libraries as well as communication centers that connect us with our friends, family, and work.